A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

-The \emph{CALM conjecture} \cite{Hellerstein:2010:DIE:1860702.1860704} specifies that a well defined class of distributed programs can be computed in an \emph{eventually consistent}, \emph{coordination-free} way: \emph{monotonic programs}.
-CALM has been proven in the following form for asynchronous systems \cite{Ameloot:2011:RTD:1989284.1989321}. \begin{cn} A query can be distributively computed by a coordination-free transducer network if and only if it is expressible in Datalog. \end{cn} Surprisingly enough, the conjecture does not hold in \emph{rsfd} settings under the broadcasting communication model.
-Before showing this, we have to introduce the definitions of \emph{eventually consistent} systems and \emph{coordination-free} specifications. \begin{df} Given two specifications $\mathcal{N}$, $\mathcal{N}^\prime$ such that $\Upsilon_{db} = \Upsilon^\prime_{db}$ and $\Upsilon_{out} = \Upsilon^\prime_{out}$, an initial instance \textbf{I}, and two configurations $(N, t, P)$, $(N^\prime, t^\prime, P^\prime)$.
-We say that two systems $\mathcal{S}^{\emph{rsfd}}_{\mathcal{N}_{N\!, t\!, P}\!, \textbf{I}}$ and $\mathcal{S}^{\emph{rsfd}}_{\mathcal{N}^\prime_{N^\prime\!,t^\prime\!,P^\prime}\!, \textbf{I}}$ are \emph{eventually consistent} if $out(*) = out^\prime(*)$. \end{df} Informally, two systems are eventually consistent if they have the same \emph{database} and \emph{output} schema, and the output instances at the (possibly different) quiescent points are equivalent.
-Note that we have employed the term ``eventually" to highlight the fact that the two systems are required to agree just on the initial instance \textbf{I} and on the final output state, and not on the entire execution.
+The \emph{CALM conjecture} \cite{Hellerstein10} specifies that the class of \emph{monotonic programs} can be distributively computed in an eventually consistent, \emph{coordination-free} way.
+CALM has been proven in this (revisited) form for asynchronous systems \cite{AmelootNB13}: \begin{conjecture} A query can be distributively computed by a coordination-free transducer network if and only if it is monotonic. \end{conjecture} Surprisingly enough, the only-if direction on the conjecture does not hold in \emph{bsp} settings under the broadcasting communication model.
+Before showing this, we have to adapt the definition of \emph{coordination-free} as expressed in \cite{AmelootNB13} to our synchronous model.